gurselcesur/brav3-market/README.md

 Brav3 Market is a modern e-commerce platform for retro electronics, built with Next.js 13+ and Tailwind CSS.
 This project is created as a learning exercise to master modern web development technologies including React, Next.js, and Tailwind CSS.

-> 🎓 **Learning Project**: This project is designed to help developers learn and practice modern web development technologies.
-It demonstrates best practices in React, Next.js, and Tailwind CSS implementation.
+> 🎓 **Learning Project**: This project was built as a personal learning experience to improve my own skills in modern web development.
+It allowed me to practice and explore technologies like React, Next.js, and Tailwind CSS through hands-on implementation.

 ## 🌍 Live Demo